honiecraft/AdventureWorks-Inventory-Analysis/README.md

 # AdventureWorks Inventory Analysis [Power BI]
+This project aims to **build Dashboard using Power BI** to give a complete and understandable picture of the **warehouse data**, from there provide ideas, insights, and suggestions to stakeholders.

 ## About
 **AdventureWorks** database supports standard online transaction processing scenarios for a *fictitious bicycle manufacturer* - **Adventure Works Cycles**.
 Scenarios include *Manufacturing, Sales, Purchasing, Product Management, Contact Management, and Human Resources*.